weiwangfinance/homepage/_pages/about.md

   - /about.html
 ---

-**Wei Wang**

-Ph.D.
-Candidate

-Department of Finance

-Kelley School of Business

-Indiana University

-Kelley School of Business

-1275 E. 10th Street

- Bloomington, IN 47405

- Email: ww18@iu.edu

- Calendly
-​
+Welcome!
+I am a PhD candidate in Finance from Kelley School of Business, Indiana University.
+My academic work is on asset pricing theory, machine learning, and information economics.